-Due to the development of Doncaster Museum’s new building, launching in summer 2020, we will temporarily stop delivering school workshops in Doncaster Museum and Cusworth Hall on 1st January 2020.
+Due to the development of Doncaster Museum’s new building, launching in summer 2020, we will temporarily stop delivering school workshops in Doncaster Museum with immediate effect.
+Workshops at Cusworth Hall will also stop from 1st January 2020.
 Workshops will begin again in September 2020.

-- Bookings can still be made for visits prior to 1st January and for September 2020 onwards.
+- Bookings can still be made for visits prior to 1st January at Cusworth Hall, and all workshops for September 2020 onwards.